 I have also learnt Salsa, La Rueda and Bachata.

 Attending many dance classes over the years, I have been to good and bad schools and so have taken all the good bits and created Fun2dance where the emphasis is on having FUN.
-It is much easier to learn when you are having FUN.
+It is much easier to learn when you are enjoying yourself.
 The qualities of a good dance teacher are patience and passion, and I have oodles of both.

 With the aid of my helpers we will teach you the technique, as well as the steps and teach the guys how to 'lead' and the ladies how to 'follow'.
 Because the men are the boss on the dance floor (ladies have to follow the men) but this ONLY applies on the dance floor, as soon as you step outside, ladies you are back in charge!!!